CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

     }

     /**
-     * transcoding after upload
+     * Transcodes the file after upload.
-     * 'persistentId' is returned after upload, by which you can query the status of transcoding */ public void uploadPersistent(String bucketName,String fileKey,String srcFilePath){
+     * On successful upload, a persistentId is returned, which can be used to query the transcoding status.
+     */
+    public void uploadPersistent(String bucketName,String fileKey,String srcFilePath){
         PutPolicy putPolicy = new PutPolicy();